What is Basically Babies’ mandate?

 How does Basically Babies determine which families are considered “extreme need?”

 Each family situation is different.
 We understand that extreme need does not always come in the form of income and expenses although all of our recipient families struggle significantly financially.
 In addition, there is often a combination of circumstances and factors that prevent the family from being able to adequately support and care for their newborn.
 These extreme need families are not just struggling with low income….they are faced with many different barriers and difficulties such as adjusting to being new refugees/immigrants to Canada, language barriers, insufficient education, unemployment, legal barriers, homelessness, addictions, abuse/violence, psychological/mental health issues, and physical health concerns.
-With that in mind, each submitted layette request is reviewed and assessed by a Layette Review Committee to assess and determine extreme need of the family.
+With that in mind, each submitted layette request is reviewed and assessed by a Layette Review Committee (LRC) to assess and determine extreme need of the family.

 Where does Basically Babies get its baby items from?